antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 ![Fill Nulls](FillNulls.PNG)

-One of the design decisions we made early on was to use a column major backing store for `PrimitiveDataFrameColumn`. `DataFrame` exposes a `Columns` property that we can enumerate over to access our columns and a `Rows` property to acess our rows.
+`DataFrame` exposes a `Columns` property that we can enumerate over to access our columns and a `Rows` property to acess our rows.
 We can index `Rows` to access each row.
 Here's an example that accesses the first row:
 ```csharp
 DataFrameRow row0 = df.Rows[0];
 ```